 After the war, the port and maritime structures were rebuilt.
 Nieuwpoort followed the cultural events and architectural treasures of nearby Bruges and Ostend.
-It has always been the port city on the sea and the Fishing Industry is one of the largest in the North Sea region.
+It has historically been the port city on the sea and the Fishing Industry is one of the largest in the North Sea region.
 The lighthouse Vierboete, originally dated 1284, seems to be the first lighthouse ever built in Europe.

-Nieuwpoort today is a vibrant city, popular for the wide, long sandy beach, modern port facilities, water sports, large gardens, farms dedicated to children, the beautiful maritime walks and waterways and excellent cuisine.
-Local caught seafood enhances the freshness of truly sensational dishes.
+Nieuwpoort today is a vibrant city, popular for the wide, long sandy beach, modern port facilities, water sports, large gardens, farms dedicated to children, beautiful maritime walks and waterways and excellent cuisine.
+Locally caught seafood enhances the freshness of truly sensational dishes.
 Nieuwpoort also has one of the largest recreational marina's in Northern Europe with over 2000 berths divided between the basins of Vlotkom, Noorderhaven and Novus Portus.